Moss Creek Golf Club

 Moss Creek is a 36-hole private facility and the Lowcountry visual appeal is front and center.
 The critical dimension is that both courses fit into the landscape in a seamless manner.
 Too often architects can seek to add “definition” to the existing terrain and the result can mean a clear distortion from the natural environment.

-John Fought, a former US Amateur winner and a successful architect, was hired to update the South Course.
+John Fought, a former US Amateur winner and a successful architect, was hired to update the North Course.
 The work commenced March 10, 2025 and completed on August, 15, 2025.
 Total budget for the project was approximately $3.1 million.

 Hole 3 on the North Course features a cape-like tee shot.
 The hole is defended by a slightly diagonally-situated penalty area.
 Players have to decide on the tee how much of the water they wish to take on when driving their golf ball,